Beef Chili & Rice: Cooking Meals With an Electric Pressure Cooker & Electric Rice Cooker in Less Than 30 Minutes

 - Press the Soup/Stew button and press the time adjustment button until you reach the 30 minute timer.

 - Start preparing your rice.
 I personally enjoy the California Brown Jasmine rice.
-To Prepare in a rice cooker use same water and rice ratio.
+To Prepare in a rice cooker use the same water and rice ratio.
 If the rice is still crunchy at the end of the rice cooker cycle add 1 to 2 Tbsp of water and cook a little longer.

 - Tip: One cup of dried rice makes 2 servings.